Egyptian Citizenship by Investment

 Post-Citizenship Tax Implications

-Egypt has a residence-based income tax system.
+Egypt operates a residence-based income tax system.
 Egyptian citizens residing outside Egypt are not subject to Egyptian income tax on foreign-source income.
-Tax residency in Egypt is triggered by habitual residence or domicile.
-Personal income tax rates in Egypt are progressive, up to 27.5% on income above EGP 400,000/year.
+Tax residency in Egypt is triggered by habitual residence or domicile, not by citizenship.
+Personal income tax rates are progressive, reaching 27.5% on income above EGP 400,000 per year.
 Capital gains on Egyptian-listed securities are subject to a 10% withholding tax.
-Real estate capital gains are generally subject to a 2.5% disposition tax.
-No wealth tax or inheritance tax.
+Real estate disposals are generally subject to a 2.5% disposition tax.
+No wealth tax or inheritance tax applies.
 Holding Egyptian citizenship while residing outside Egypt creates no automatic Egyptian tax obligation.
+Applicants from countries with citizenship-based taxation (such as the United States) remain liable to their home-country tax system regardless of additional nationalities acquired.

 Recent Changes

-source →Law 190 of 2020 formally established Egypt's citizenship-by-investment framework, creating the legal basis for the donation, real estate, bonds, and business investment routes.
+source →Law 190 of 2020 formally established Egypt's citizenship-by-investment framework, creating the legal basis for the real estate, bank deposit, business investment, and donation routes.

 source →